 I've always believed in it.

-I'm not sure we can we can live with it anymore.
+I'm not sure we can live with it anymore.

-If we're gonna now be spying on American citizens using the powerful tools of intelligence that we need in the evil and dangerous world, you know, I don't know, Jonathan Gillam.
+If we're going to now be spying on American citizens using the powerful tools of intelligence that we need in an evil and dangerous world, you know, I don't know, Jonathan Gillam.

 Not even talking about that part, but yeah, I wasn't even thinking about me.